evanberkowitz/metaq/README.md

                                 # But if it's less than, you're guaranteeing you're wasting resources.
 METAQ_RUN_TIME=900              # Seconds, should match the above walltime=15:00.
                                 # You may also specify times in the format for the #METAQ MIN_WC_TIME flag, [[HH:]MM:]SS.
+METAQ_MACHINE=machine           # Any string.
+Helps organize the working directory.
+                                # Could in the future interact with METAQ MACHINE flag.

 # OPTIONAL USER-SPECIFIED OPTIONS, with their defaults